convexset/meteor-three-way/README.md

 The mixing of dynamic data-binding and the possibility of multiple `ThreeWay` instances poses some challenges with regards to the question of which `ThreeWay` instance a new DOM element should be data bound with.
 See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information.

+#### To Dos

+Validation matches fall through if more specific match does not provide validator or ....